 Make sure to read the next section to make sure that the terminals on your amplifier and speakers are compatible with the connector type you choose.

 If you plan to install the connectors yourself, I highly recommend using a good pair of wire strippers.
 There is a vast difference between a good and bad pair of wire strippers.
-This pair of Klein Tools Wire Strippers (Link to Amazon) are by far the best I have ever used!
+This pair of Klein Tools wire strippers are by far the best I have ever used!
 They make installing speaker wire 100 times easier.

 Bare Speaker Wires